 Appointments in the Public Sector

-There are over 300 public sector organizations to which the provincial government makes appointments.
+There are close to 250 public sector organizations to which the provincial government makes appointments.
 The definition of a public sector employer or organization also includes any of the bodies established by the government through legislation (such as the Public Sector Employers Act), on an interim basis to perform arbitration, regulation or similar functions.
 The full list of public sector organizations that the provincial government makes appointments to can be accessed through the Directory of Agencies.

-The Board Resourcing and Development Office is responsible for:
+The Crown Agencies and Board Resourcing Office (CABRO) is responsible for:

-Treasury Board Directives set the classification structures and maximum remuneration ranges based on the complexity of the board or tribunal.
+Treasury Board Directives set the classification structures and maximum remuneration ranges based on the complexity of the public sector organization.
 They also address other matters such as expense reimbursement and public disclosure of paid remuneration and expenses.

 These directives set transparent and comprehensive remuneration guidelines for appointees to ministry and Crown agency boards, administrative tribunals and regulatory boards: